unicode-org/icu4x/docs/string-representation.md

 * Returns the number of code units read and the number of code units written such that if the former equals the length of the input, there's nothing more to be done, and otherwise it's OK to continue from the input subslice starting at the code unit index equaling to the number of code unit previously read.
 (That is, the implementation may have actually examined code units further.
 The number of code units read means the number of code units that correspond to the number of code units written.)
 * Provides a quick worst-case estimator function that takes the number of code units of input and returns the worst case number of code units in output

+It is expected that text transformation functions, such as case changes and normalization will fit into this category in terms of output mechanism.

 ## Supported encoding forms

 The following encoding forms a reasonable candidates to be supported by a given ICU4X operation.
 Since Rust doesn't have function overloading based on argument type, what are logically overloads need to be signified by naming convention.